reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 ### Task 1:  Publish module to the Azure Container Registry

+In this task, you will push the image to container registry.

 In this task, you will use Docker commands to tag and publish the image to container registry.

 1. Navigate back to **Visual Studio Code**. and open **New Terminal**.